areebbeigh/TabTracker/README.md

 ![screenshot](https://github.com/areebbeigh/TabTracker/raw/master/preview.png)

 ## What I'm using
-TabTracker uses VueJS, Vuetify, NodeJS and Sequelize.
+TabTracker uses VueJS, Vuetify, Express and Sequelize.

 ## What's different
 This version of TabTracker is a little different than the one built in the tutorial.